Skip to main content

 ℹ️ This is configured within your call management system and isn’t something CleanCloud can assist with directly.
 We’ve included it as an example of the different ways Voice can be implemented to help achieve your goals.

-Echo is the handoff workflow used when a human follow-up is needed.
+Echo is the handoff workflow used whenever a human follow-up is required.

 What Triggers an Echo?

 Even the smartest AI encounters situations where a human touch is required.
-When this happens, Voice will initiate an Echo.
+When this happens, Voice initiates an Echo so your team can take over with the full context of the conversation.

-• The customer explicitly asks to speak to a person.
+• The customer explicitly asks to speak to a member of staff.

-• The request falls outside the supported Voice workflow.
+• The request falls outside Voice’s supported workflows.

-• A payment cannot be completed through the available self-service path.
+• A payment cannot be completed through the available self-service options.

 • A new customer is outside your active service area.

-• The conversation needs human judgment or de-escalation.
+• The conversation requires human judgement or de-escalation.

 🛟 Need more help?